 Each team focuses on a particular goal.

-Focuses on long-term growth.
-Used to grow a business over the coming years.
+It focuses on long-term growth and is used to grow a business over the coming years.

 An NSM never changes unless the brand changes direction regarding its mission/vision, i.e., the value it adds to the customers.

 OMTM changes based on what needs the most attention at a given time.
 A new OMTM is chosen once the previous one is improved.